ianmeigh/wagtailmedia/docs/transcoding/README.md

 ## How to display a rendition

-### As a regular Django field
+### As a Django field

-You can use `MediaRendition` as a regular Django field.
+You can use `MediaRendition` as a Django field.
 Here’s an example:

 ```python
 from django.db import models